pip-services/pip-services-docs/content/en/node/kafka/connect/kafka_connection.md

 #### checkOpen
 Checks if the connection is open.
-Raise an error is connection is closed.
+Raises an error is the connection is closed.

 > `protected` checkOpen(): void